 A1.
 Coatings to Resist High-temperature Oxidation, Corrosion, and Fouling

-This session spans all aspects of the design, processing, and performance of coatings to resist high-temperature oxidation, corrosion, and fouling.
-Topics include composition and process optimization, characterization of coatings and reaction products, development of advanced processing methods such as additive manufacturing, modeling of fabrication processes and degradation mechanisms, lifetime prediction and performance assessment in realistic conditions (atmosphere, stress, cycling, erosion, etc.).
+This session spans all aspects of design, processing, and performance of coatings to resist high-temperature oxidation, corrosion, and fouling.
+Topics include composition and process optimization, characterization of coatings and reaction products, development of advanced processing methods such as additive manufacturing, modeling of fabrication processes and degradation mechanisms, lifetime prediction, and performance assessment in realistic conditions (atmosphere, stress, cycling, erosion, etc.).
 Environments of interest include steam, SCO2, molten salts, liquid metal, hydrogen, ammonia, biofuels, etc. for applications such as turbomachinery, fuel cell and electrolyzers for green hydrogen production, concentrating solar power plants, advanced nuclear reactors, petrochemical and gasification plants, waste incinerators and metal-forming and recycling industries.
-Contributions addressing research as well as solutions are encouraged, with a focus on coatings and surface modification.
+Contributions addressing research as well as solutions are encouraged, with focus on coatings and surface modification

 A1.
 Invited Speakers: